crashuniverse/grommet/src/js/components/WorldMap/README.md

 **worldMap.hover.color**

-The color for an individual dot when it is being hovered Expects `string`.
+The color for an individual dot when it is being hovered.
+Expects `string`.

 Defaults to